bb-ate/nginx-proxy/README.md

 See [Automated Nginx Reverse Proxy for Docker](http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/) for why you might want to use this.

+This version is modified to work with containers on the 'host' network (providing the proxy container is also on the 'host' network).
+Functionality with containers on the 'bridge' network is still maintained.

 ### Usage

 To run it: